 Insulin resistance is when our body doesn’t respond well to insulin.
 The pancreas recognizes that insulin is needed when we eat food, but certain foods can cause us to overproduce it.
 After a while, the combination of excess insulin levels and inflammation leads to insulin resistance and we see depletion in our energy, mood, weight, and all our PCOS symptoms.

 If insulin resistance is part of your PCOS picture (you can take this quick quiz to see), then cutting out gluten could help reduce inflammation, which is essentially what activates insulin resistance.

 Foods such as pasta can be substituted for gluten-free meals like chickpea pasta and or just chickpeas.
 Baked goods can be substituted for gluten-free alternatives, especially almond and coconut flour, which are lower carb options (check out our 4-week meal and workout plan for some recipe inspo!) and of course plenty of fruits and vegetables.
 Foods with added sugars can contribute to and exacerbate insulin resistance, so a diet incorporating plenty of protein, fiber, and healthy fats is key,

 To optimally address your insulin, discover your carb tolerance (something we show you how to calculate in The Cysterhood!)

 Cortisol, ‘the stress hormone’, was designed to keep us safe from predators and trigger our fight or flight response.
 But too much cortisol?
 And you’re in for a host of stress symptoms that are not healthy.

-Gluten-containing foods may be the culprit here.
-If you’re showing symptoms of gluten sensitivity, try eliminating gluten for 30 days and see how your anxiety and mood changes!
+Eating gluten-containing foods may be the culprit here.
+If you’re showing symptoms of celiac gluten sensitivity, try eliminating gluten for 30 days and see how your anxiety and mood change!

 Not everyone with PCOS will be sensitive to gluten.